AvaloniaUI/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/binding/attached-properties.md

 the right thing to use.
 They can also be used to create so called behaviors to generally modify the hosted gui components.
 This can be utilized to bind a command to an event for instance.

-Here we present an example of how to use a command in an MVVM compatible way and bin it to an event.
+Here we present an example of how to use a command in an MVVM compatible way and bind it to an event.

 It may not be the ideal solution as there are projects such as [Avalonia Behaviors](https://github.com/wieslawsoltes/AvaloniaBehaviors) where this is properly done.
 But it illustrates the following two learnings: